kailash-manasarovar/statement/docs/timeline/2024/march.md

 - At the same moment, my security camera at home goes off and makes an alarm on my phone.
 I don't have time to look
 - The woman dressed as Lorraine (who I believe now is Carmen Cano, Domingo's sister) and a man sit directly behind me, seats have been saved for them
 - When I got home, I checked my camera.
 At 7.30pm, recorded on my security camera, you can hear a group of men making ghost noises
+- I'm blocked from downloading the videos of the concert on the system.

 ## Talking to the translator